De Maisonneuve Boulevard: History

 De Maisonneuve was created as a single street in 1966, following the construction of the Montreal Metro.
 From west to east, De Maisonneuve took the route of: Western, from Decarie to Atwater Street; St. Luc, from Atwater to Guy Street; Burnside, from Stanley Street to Union Street; Ontario Street, from Union to Jeanne-Mance, and De Montigny, from Saint Laurent Boulevard to du Havre.
 Today, Ontario Street still remains, as does a small section of de Montigny, from Saint Laurent to Saint Urbain Street.

 During the last 20 years, the multifunctional character of De Maisonneuve Boulevard increased.
 Institutions already located along the street such as the Université du Québec à Montréal, Place des Arts and Concordia University have built new buildings.
 Other institutions have also built new buildings on the street such as the Grande Bibliothèque, the Cinémathèque québécoise and the Salle Pierre-Mercure.

 In the central business district, residential condominium buildings, such as Le Roc Fleuri and Le 1200 Ouest (Tours Lépine), have been constructed in the mid-2000s between the office towers which were built in the late 1980s and early 1990s.

 Claire Morissette bike path

 In 2007, the city completed a 3.4 km (2 mile) year-round bicycle path along De Maisonneuve through downtown Montreal, from Berri Street to Atwater Street.
 As of the 2009-2010 winter season, it is the only bike path cleared of snow.
 A report blamed the path's construction for damage to an underground pedestrian tunnel, part of Montreal's Underground City.

 On June 16, 2008, Montreal city council voted unanimously to name the path after the late Montreal cycling activist Claire Morissette.

 Points of interest

-Westmount Square, Dawson College and the seven linked downtown malls are located on this street.
+Dawson College and the seven linked downtown malls are located on this street.
 Other notable buildings include the Grande Bibliothèque, Université du Québec à Montréal, Place des Arts, Les Cours Mont-Royal, both of Concordia University's campuses (Sir George Williams and Loyola) and Montreal Forum.